P.F. Chang's Lettuce Wraps copycat recipe tastes just like the restaurant's version, but are made a lot healthier, and gluten-free, at home!

 - 2 garlic cloves, minced

-- 2-1/2 Tablespoons gluten-free Tamari or soy sauce
+- 2-1/2 Tablespoons gluten free reduced-sodium Tamari, or soy sauce if not gluten free

 - 1 Tablespoon + 1 teaspoon rice vinegar